wavefrontHQ/docs/pages/doc/privacy.md

 sidebar: doc_sidebar
 toc: false
 permalink: privacy.html
 summary: Privacy policy for pre-acquisition customers.
-Note that in 2023, the product name for Tanzu Observability by Wavefront has been changed to VMware Aria Operations for Applications.
 ---
+{% include important.html content="In 2023, the product name for Tanzu Observability by Wavefront has been changed to VMware Aria Operations for Applications."%}

 <p>Last modified: March 7, 2023</p>
 This privacy policy applies to you **ONLY** if you became a customer before August 17, 2017.
 See the <a href="/terms_of_service.html">Terms of Service</a> for details.